 Standing in the square of St Stephen’s Basilica, it’s easy to understand why this behemoth is the biggest church in Budapest.
 Inside, you can pull up a pew and admire the elaborately painted dome.
 Not sold yet?
 Then how about this – you can also peek into a side chapel and see the mummified right hand of St Stephen himself.

 Tour the Parliament building (while you can)

 One of the perks of having an EU passport?
-A free tour of the Hungarian Parliament Building.
+A discounted tour of the Hungarian Parliament Building.
 This massive Neogothic extravaganza sprawls out on the Pest bank of the Danube River.
 It’s worth having EU citizenship just to get a look at the palatial staircases and balconies.

 Kick back on Margaret Island

 Margaret Island piles a spa hotel, poet’s boulevard, medieval church, waterside jogging track, rose garden, playgrounds and Dominican ruins into one island package.
 It’s also home to some of the best climbing trees you’ll ever find.
 It’s easiest – and more fun – to hop on a riverboat from the city centre to Margaret Island.
 But you can also get there for free by walking across the Y-shaped Margit Bridge.

 The Great Market Hall looks more like a grand Victorian train station than a market.
 Go there in the morning to see locals snapping up huge rounds of cheese and piling fresh vegetables into paper bags.
 Or there’s always lunchtime when the tourist-friendly lace and spice stalls open up.
 Pull up a chair and people-watch – and remember to keep an eye out for free samples of the Hungarian speciality, paprika salami.

 Get a history lesson at the museums